pivdnber/pivdnber.github.io/_pages/about.md

 ## Hello there!

 I am a research scientist whose interests lie in the fascinating field of human biomechanics and physiology, exploring how our bodies move and function.
-My research has been about human mechanics and energetics, feedback applications, non-invasive tissue imaging, and sports-related injury.
+My research has been about human mechanics and energetics, feedback applications, non-invasive tissue imaging, and human injury and disease.

 <br>

-This site is a bit skeletal since departing to Boston, USA, as I am pursueing post-doctoral research at Spaulding Rehabilitation, Harvard Medical School.
-I'd love to connect with you [on LinkedIn](https://www.linkedin.com/in/pivdnber/) or [get in touch](mailto:pvandenberghe@mgb.org)!
+This site is a bit skeletal since relocating to the USA but I'd love to connect with you [on LinkedIn](https://www.linkedin.com/in/pivdnber/), or [get in touch](mailto:pieter.vandenberghe@ugent.be).

 <br>